-What is Agile
+What does Agile mean?

 In this post, we explain the different meanings of the word Agile in 2021.
 Today, the term “Agile” and agile organizations are used in many media and contexts.
 For many, it is considered a buzz word.
 Many coaches are critical because it washes out the meaning of the word.
 At the same time, it is also a kind of accolade for a movement when all big and small consulting organizations like (McKinsey, BCG, Deloitte, etc.) suddenly offer Agile transformations.